Lester016/Otaku-Challenge/README.md

 # Otaku-Challenge
 This is an undone project(game).
-For testing only
+For practice only